-When targeting the shallows with frogs, I often start by making long casts and using steady retrieves, though I often experiment with retrieve speed until I find one the bass prefer.
+When targeting the big bass on topwater in the shallows with frogs, I often start by making long casts and using steady retrieves, though I often experiment with retrieve speed until I find one the bass prefer.

 Another tip is to keep track of where bites come from in cover as an observant angler can quickly establish a “pattern” that can be duplicated in other, but similar areas of the lake.

 Regardless of what retrieve is used or where the bites are found, some days the bass will blow up on the bait without actually eating it.
 For that reason, it pays to have a “throwback” rod ready.
 This rod, rigged with a Texas-rigged plastic, can be used to quickly throw back to the spot where a bass “showed” itself.
 The new 3 ½-inch Impulse Fatty Tubes in black/blue, green pumpkin, or pumpkinseed color patterns have proven to be top throwback baits as they can be accurately pitched to openings in cover where big bass show themselves and, they fall at a rate the bass seem to prefer.